Dmoore628/RL-Futures-System-App/App/PROJECT_STATUS.md

 **Technology Stack**: React 19 + TypeScript + Python Flask + Docker
 **Architecture**: Microservices with separate frontend/backend containers

+## 🛠️ Task Validation & Plan (April 2024): Finalize Testing, CI/CD, Containerization, Routing

+### Task Validation
+- Reviewed current project state.
+All core features, tests, linting, and containerization are in place and passing.
+- No unmet dependencies or blockers found.
+CI/CD pipeline is mentioned as configured but not yet connected to Azure DevOps.
+- Scope aligns with project objectives and is ready for finalization and production-readiness.

+### Technical Plan
+1. **Testing & Linting**
+   - Run all frontend and backend tests.
+   - Run all linters.
+   - Fix any issues found.
+2. **Containerization**
+   - Validate Dockerfile and docker-compose for both dev and prod.
+   - Ensure containers start and app is accessible at http://localhost:3000.
+3. **Routing**
+   - Confirm welcome page loads and content is correct.
+4. **CI/CD**
+   - Create/validate Azure DevOps pipeline YAML:
+     - Build, test, lint for both frontend and backend.
+     - Build/push containers.
+     - Manual approval gate for production.
+   - Ensure pipeline passes.
+5. **Documentation & PR**
+   - Prepare a clear PR description.
+   - Update PROJECT_STATUS.md with what was done, test results, and next steps.

+---

 ## ✅ Completed Tasks

 ### 1. Project Foundation & Structure